PRUDHVI-14/Banking-Application/README.md

 cd banking-application<br>
 javac *.java
 Step 3: Run the Application<br>
-After compiling the code, you can run the application using:
+After compiling the code, you can run the application using:<br>

 java BankingApp<br>
 The application will run in the terminal/command line.<br>